bibanon/bibanon/Denko.md

 (´･ω･`)

----

-This is the (less than heartwarming) story of how a NEET, who knows next to nothing about love, overcomes his shyness and gets a beautiful loving girlfriend with the help of [[fellow 2channers|2channel]].
-But as a deconstruction goes, everything has been turned on it's head.
+This is the (less than heartwarming) story of how a NEET, who knows next to nothing about love, overcomes his shyness and above all odds, gets a beautiful loving girlfriend with the (misguided) advice of [[fellow 2channers|2channel]].

 Along the way, he learns about hamsters, spaghetti, and how to write the perfect love letter.
 But there are a few things that the NEET just can't drive into his thick skull...